Resources for Young Stroke Survivors

 This service helps people with disabilities and their families from different cultures.

-They can help you if you speak another language.
+The service can help you if you speak another language.

 This map shows places that can help young stroke survivors in Victoria and South Australia.